Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 The last line has been reached by distributing the parentheses, then using $x^T M y = y^T M^T x$, which implies that $x^T B x = 0$ for $B$ antisymmetric and $x^T A y - y^T A x = 0$ for $A$ symmetric.

-Now let $\G{M} \in \rr{2n \times 2n}: \: \G{M} \geq 0$ meaning that $\G{z}^T M \G{z} \geq 0$ $\forall \G{z} \in \rr^{2n}$.
+Now let $\G{M} \in \rr^{2n \times 2n}: \: \G{M} \geq 0$ meaning that $\G{z}^T M \G{z} \geq 0$ $\forall \G{z} \in \rr^{2n}$.
 Then,

 so we have reached the same condition as the above one.
-This should be no surprise from $\Gs$ being an algebra $*$-homomorphism and the variables have been chosen to make it clear that the second condition is but the image of the first under $\Gs$. \end{proof} For the trace, we have just shown that $\text{Tr}[\G{H}\G{L}]=2\text{Tr}[HL]$ for $H$ and $L$ Hermitian.
-Taking $L=\id_n$, we recover the definition of the $\Ms$ map in the main text, \cref{eq:map M}, for a single subsystem and a prefactor of $a_1=1/2$.
+This should be no surprise from $\Gs$ being an algebra $*$-homomorphism and the variables have been chosen to make it clear that the second condition is but the image of the first under $\Gs$.